malvern-cads/malvern-cads.github.io/source/apply/index.md

 ---
 title: Apply to CADS
-date: 2019-09-10 11:15:57
+date: 2019-09-10T11:15:57.000+00:00

 ---
-<div class="alert alert-danger" role="alert">Applications for 2019 have now closed!
-Check back here September/October 2020 where we will be looking for new students in Year 12.</div>
+<div class="alert alert-danger" role="success">Applications for 2020 are open!</div>

 ## What is CADS?

 CADS is a club held at the Chase every Monday from 3:30 pm to 4:30 pm.
-Meetings range from learning about different cyber tools to building on key skills such as public speaking, CV writing, etc... _Lots of our meetings last year are summarised in our [blog](/archives)._
+Meetings range from learning about different cyber tools to building on key skills such as public speaking, CV writing, etc... _Lots of our meetings last year are summarised in our_ [_blog_](/archives)_._

 ## Why apply?